 By Matt Stefano

-A game can change pretty quickly, especially when you’re on the power play.
+A game can change pretty quickly when you’re on a power play.

 That’s what the Soo Thunderbirds showed to the Elliot Lake Red Wings and their fans on Friday night in Elliot Lake.